 LEAN BACK LOOK FORWARD.

-50 years of places of longing, made by Rolf Benz.
+places of longing = made by Rolf Benz.

-"A sofa from Rolf Benz – for the past 50 years “the” place we all long for, the place we all belong."
+"A sofa from Rolf Benz – “the” place we all long for, the place we all belong."

 Making time stand still, letting the world pass you by – nowhere else can you achieve this but on a sofa.
 In the words of the poet theodor Fontane, “there is nothing to beat calmness, quiet, a sofa and a cup of tea”.
 He was so right.
 The sofa does not fulfil a practically necessary function in our home, instead it is a place, an oasis of calm in our lives.
 It is encourages contemplation, tranquillity, self discovery.
 It is the one haven where we can step away from the everyday practical thoughts and worldly worries that pursue us as we sit at tables and chairs and even as we go to bed.
 A sofa can set us free.
 It was precisely this realization that moved the freshly qualified young upholster Rolf Benz from Nagold in the Black Forest to found the company Rolf Benz back in 1964.